Vladimir-Dimitrov-Ngu/EDL-/README.md

 Dataset : wikitext ( __2 million words__)

+Example:  It met with positive sales in Japan , and was praised by both Japanese and western critics .
+After release , it received downloadable content

 **GloVe brief**

 | nearest neighbors of <br/> <em>frog</em> | Litoria             |  Leptodactylidae | Rana | Eleutherodactylus |